biger-exchange/biger-client/README.md

 * websocket market data
 * websocket order change subscription
 * protocol version compatibility check
-* configurability of
-  - connect, req timeout
-  - req expiry allowance
-  - clock
-* consider bigdecimal instead of string for fields like price, qty
 * consider enums for well known field values - but also consider case where new field value possibilities are added in future
 * consider sync client for people who dont care for async (or just advise them to call .get on future)